 Communication is key to successful information sharing, whether it is a bilateral share of a single dataset, or a major programme of change which requires information sharing at all stages of the process.

-Leicestershire Multi Agency Information Sharing Hub
+Leicestershire Multi Agency Information Sharing Hub (MASH)

 Briefing sessions for frontline practitioners were planned and led by colleagues from within Leicestershire County Council.
 Lasting half a day, the briefings were opened to all practitioners within the pilot area and pilot professions.
-The session was developed to introduce the concept; provide a broad outline of the operating procedures; and give an opportunity for questions or queries to be raised.
+The session was developed to introduce the concept; provide a broad outline of the operating procedures and give an opportunity for questions or queries to be raised.

 Melton co-location workshops

-Workshops were attended by frontline practitioners, and by senior managers; this reiterated the importance of engagement and attendance to all staff, as well as providing assurance that any agreements made during the workshops would be endorsed at senior level within their organisations.
+Workshops were attended by frontline practitioners and senior managers; this reiterated the importance of engagement and attendance to all staff, as well as providing assurance that any agreements made during the workshops would be endorsed at senior level within their organisations.